Robinyo/serendipity-api/projects/spring-boot/docs/administrator/jaspersoft-studio.md

   <img src="https://github.com/Robinyo/serendipity-api/blob/master/projects/spring-boot/docs/screen-shots/java-build-path.png">
 </p>

-And add the fonts-extention.jar' to the Java Build Path.
+And add the `fonts-extention.jar` to the Java Build Path.

 **Note:** It has been my experience that you can't use custom fonts directly but that you must create a style and then apply that style to an element.
 Also, Jaspersoft Studio doesn't like spaces in style names, for example `ColumnHeader`